Bionus/imgbrd-grabber/docs/docs/compilation.md

 #### Compiler
 You can use the g++ compiler to compile the program.
 If it's not already installed, the process may vary depending on your Linux distribution.
 Note that you can also replace g++ with clang if you want, but make sure to use the proper Qt version for your compiler.

+Grabber requires C++17.
+The first compiler releases with C++17 support are GCC 7, Clang 5, Apple Clang 10, and MSVC 19.14 (Visual Studio 2017 15.7), but Qt 6.6's supported toolchains are newer.
+For supported Grabber builds, use GCC 9+, Clang 10+, Apple Clang 12+, or Visual Studio 2019+.

 You'll also need `cmake` for the makefile generation, and `make` for executing it.